bjacobel/rak/README.md

   - Autoprefixer
   - Stylelint
   - ESLint (setup with a version of Airbnb's style guide)
-  - Mocha
-  - Chai
+  - Jest
-  - Sinon
+  - Enzyme
-  - Some Chai and Sinon utilities
   - .travis.yml configured to lint, test, build and deploy to S3/Cloudfront
   - Other goodies

 Requires:
-  - nvm, or node 5.7.0
+  - Node > 4
   - a Travis CI account set up with AWS credentials (either through the web UI or by adding encrypted values to the `.travis.yml` `env` section)

 Manual steps: